Hamed Sinno: In the media

 Sinno has been featured on the cover of several magazines, including France's Têtu, Jordan's My.Kali, and UK-based Attitude.
 They also appeared on the cover of the Middle East edition of Rolling Stone magazine as part of Mashrou' Leila.

 Hamed Sinno et un de ses fréres, a 2017 painting by Iranian artist and visual activist Alireza Shojaian.

 Sinno figured in a painting by the Iranian artist Alireza Shojaian dubbed Hamed Sinno et un de ses fréres.
 In the painting Sinno is depicted pinching the nipple of Anubis, the ancient Egyptian god of funerary rites.
 Anubis sports a rainbow colored Usekh collar alluding to the pride flag.
 The work references and draws inspiration from a painting by an unknown painter, titled Gabrielle d'Estrées et une de ses sœurs, that depicts the mistress of Henry IV of France.
 The collaboration with Sinno was a statement against systematic state-led persecution of LGBT minorities in Egypt.
 Shojaian painted the piece after the September 22, 2017, Mashrou' Leila concert in Cairo, during which the pride flag was flown.
-The Cairo pride flag incident resulted in the arrest of a number of concert-goers, including Sarah Hegazi, who subsequently took her own life while self-exiled in Canada after having experienced traumatic incarceration and mistreatment in Egypt.
+The Cairo pride flag incident resulted in the arrest of a number of concert-goers, including Sarah Hegazi, who died by suicide while self-exiled in Canada after having experienced traumatic incarceration and mistreatment in Egypt.
 Shojaian paid tribute to Hegazi in a 2020 interview.

+They were arrested in 2024 for throwing artificial blood during a Pride Demonstration in New York with activists from Queers for Palestine.